shaunduncan/helga/docs/source/plugins.rst

 Matches
 ^^^^^^^
-Plugins of this type are intended to be a form of autoresponder that aim to provide some extra meaning or context to what a user has said in IRC.
+Plugins of this type are intended to be a form of autoresponder that aim to provide some extra meaning or context to what a user has said in a chat.
 For example, a match plugin could provide extra details if someone says 'foo'::

     <sduncan> I'm talking about foo in this message